What is electrophysiology?

 - Decide which treatment is best for your abnormal heart rhythm

-Every beat of your heart is triggered by an electrical impulse.
+Electrical impulses trigger every beat of your heart.
 This impulse normally starts in a group of cells within your heart's right atrium (upper chamber), then travels through the rest of your heart in an organized fashion.
 A disruption anywhere along this electrical pathway causes an arrhythmia, or heart rhythm problem.

-An electrophysiology (EP) study can be recommended to find out what is causing a heart rhythm problem.
-It is usually indicated when other types of testing or monitoring have not revealed the cause of your symptoms (palpitations, lightheadedness or fainting spells).
+An electrophysiology (EP) study finds out what causes a heart rhythm problem.
+A doctor usually orders this test when other types of testing have not revealed the cause of your symptoms.

-It can also be performed in situations to find out if one's heart may have the potential to develop risky or life-threatening heart rhythm problems.
+It can also be performed to find out if your heart has the potential to develop risky or life-threatening heart rhythm problems.
 Although it is invasive and involves trying to trigger arrhythmias, the EP study provides information that makes it possible to: